plingplingshiny/tp/docs/DeveloperGuide.md

 **Aspect: How area filtering works:**

-* **Alternative 1 (current choice):** Filter by prefix matching (e.g. first 2 digits of the postal code).
+* **Alternative 1 (current choice):** Filter by prefix matching (e.g. first 2 characters of the postal code).
-* Pros: Simple to implement and directly maps to Singapore postal district prefixes.
+* Pros: Simple to implement and directly maps to postal district prefixes.
 * Cons: May be less precise for smaller subzones.

 * **Alternative 2:** Use an external postal code–to–region lookup table.
-* Pros: Enables filtering by named region (e.g. “Bedok”).
+* Pros: Enables filtering by named region.
 * Cons: Requires maintaining additional data and mappings.

 _{more aspects and alternatives to be added}_